Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Introduction

-This paper proposes a novel approach that enables a team of aerial robots to transport and manipulate a cable-suspended payload in safe physical collaboration with a human operator, as depicted in Fig.~\ref{fig:Intro}.
-As discussed in~\cite{guanrui2021ral}, the choice of cable mechanisms stands out compared to other existing solutions, such as simple spherical joints, robot arms~\cite{ollero2021TRO}, because of their lighter weight, lower costs, simpler design requirements, and zero-actuation-energy consumption.
-Therefore, they are particularly suited for Size, Weight, and Power (SWaP) aerial platforms.
 Cables also present a good balance among maneuverability, manipulability, and safety for physical human-aerial-robots collaboration compared to other solutions.
-For instance, several solutions attach the robots directly to the payloads via passive mechanisms like spherical joints ~\cite{tagliabue2017icracollaborativetransportation}, magnets~\cite{LoiannoRAL2018} or active mechanisms like gripper~\cite{Mellinger2013}.
-However, these mechanisms present lower maneuverability and manipulability during a manipulation or physical interaction task compared to cables.
-Conversely, other complex actuated solutions based on robot arms~\cite{thomas2014toward,afifi2022icraphysicalinteractionaerialmanipulator,corsini2022irosnmpchandover} can increase maneuverability and flexibility.
-However, this generally comes at the price of increasing the inertia and power of the system which may affect the operator's safety requirements.
-Therefore, we believe that lightweight cable mechanisms can provide compared to other existing solutions a good trade-off in terms of maneuverability, manipulability, and safety while concurrently offering a good flexibility to execute multiple tasks.
+For instance, several solutions attach the robots directly to the payloads via passive mechanisms like spherical joints ~\cite{tagliabue2019ijrr}, magnets~\cite{LoiannoRAL2018} or active mechanisms like grippers~\cite{Mellinger2013}.
+However, these mechanisms offer reduced maneuverability and manipulability during a manipulation or physical interaction task compared to cables.
+Conversely, other complex actuated solutions based on robot arms~\cite{thomas2014toward,afifi2022icraphysicalinteractionaerialmanipulator,corsini2022irosnmpchandover} can enhance maneuverability and flexibility.
+However, this generally comes at the price of increased system inertia and power, potentially compromising the operator's safety.
+Therefore, compared to other existing solutions, we believe that lightweight cable mechanisms can provide a good trade-off in terms of maneuverability, manipulability, and safety while concurrently offering good flexibility to execute multiple tasks.

-We introduce a novel control, planning, and estimation framework that allows the human operator to physically collaborate with a quadrotor team to transport and manipulate a rigid body payload in all 6 Degrees of Freedom (DoF).
-Furthermore, the approach can exploit the system redundancy to enable the execution of secondary tasks such as obstacle avoidance or keeping a safe distance among the team agents and the human operator during collaboration, as shown in Fig.~\ref{fig:Intro} (left).
+We present an innovative control, planning, and estimation framework that enables a human operator to physically collaborate with a team of quadrotors for the transportation and manipulation of a rigid-body payload in all 6 Degrees of Freedom (DoF).
+A key contribution of this work is the exploitation of system redundancy, allowing for secondary tasks, such as human-aware human-robot interaction.
+Specifically, our approach ensures distancing between agents and the human operator during physical collaboration, enabling effective human-aware interaction, as depicted in Fig.~\ref{fig:Intro} (left).